top of page

 ALL YOU CAN EVER DO IS LIE

-THESE CHARMING INDEFINABLE CREATURES!
+THESE CHARMING ENIGMATICAL CREATURES!

-WITH SUCH ENTICING FEATURES
+WITH SUCH STRANGE, ERRATIC FEATURES

 TEND TO DRIVE THE AVERAGE MAN INSANE!